wardacoder/Flood-Prediction-Using-Semi-Supervised-Learning/README.md

 ## 🌍 Context

-Floods are among the most frequent and damaging natural disasters, yet **labeled flood datasets** remain scarce due to annotation costs and logistical limitations.
+Floods are among the most frequent and damaging natural disasters, yet **labels of flood datasets** remain scarce due to annotation costs and logistical limitations.
 This project addresses that challenge through **semi-supervised learning**, using a small set of labeled data and intelligently expanding it via **pseudo-labeling** to train an accurate and reliable predictive model.

 ---